farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 Secondly, since these behaviours are internalized, one has to actively work to notice the flaws in their existing worldview and must make a conscious effort to correct them until their internalized worldview improves.
 For those who think that they may be too close to the positive end, I recommend reading Dr. Cloud's [Boundaries](https://www.drcloud.com/books/boundaries) as a good starting point.

-Thirdly, if you think you might have a PI and are looking to get romantically serious, it would be advisable to seek out a partner with a similar inclination as yours.
+Thirdly, if you think you might have a PI and are looking to get romantically serious, it would be advisable to seek out a partner with the same inclination as yours.
 Romantic NI-PI relationships don't tend to bode very well for the PI partner.

 ## Final Thoughts